-As a self-employed professional or zzp'er, you may be eligible for several subsidies and tax schemes are intended to promote entrepreneurship.
-To make use of these it is important that the Dutch Tax and Customs Administration considers you an entrepreneur.
-Also, the number of hours you spend on your business annually is important: in order to qualify for self-employment tax deduction, this must be at least 1,225 hours per year on your business.
+As a self-employed professional or zzp'er, you may be eligible for several subsidies and tax schemes intended to promote entrepreneurship.
+To make use of them, it is important that the Dutch Tax and Customs Administration considers you an entrepreneur.
+Also, for most schemes you need to spend at least 1,225 hours per year on your business.

 Subsidies and tax schemes